llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 dependent BMIs.
 Multiple paths may be specified, similar to using ``-I`` to specify a search path for header files.
 When importing a module ``M``, the compiler looks for ``M.pcm`` in the directories specified by ``-fprebuilt-module-path``.
-Similarly,  When importing a partition module unit ``M:P``, the compiler looks for ``M-P.pcm`` in the directories specified by ``-fprebuilt-module-path``.
+Similarly, when importing a partition module unit ``M:P``, the compiler looks for ``M-P.pcm`` in the directories specified by ``-fprebuilt-module-path``.